Nelson City Councillor 1992 - 2001 Deputy Mayor 1995 - 1998

-At the 1995 elections, I had the honour of being the first person ever to poll more than 10,000 votes.
-I was offered the role of deputy mayor - a position traditionally going to the highest polling councillor.
+At the 1995 elections, I had the honour of being (one of the) first candidates ever to poll more than 10,000 votes.1 I was offered the role of deputy mayor - a position traditionally going to the highest polling councillor.
 Apart from having the title and occasionally standing in for the mayor at functions, this made little difference to my role on Council.
 My second term saw me continuing with all the projects I had in train.
 I had the satisfaction of seeing 'The Bus' up and running, a 'Superloo' in Montgomery Square and kerbside recycling in place - albeit in supermarket bags!

 The 1998 elections saw a change of mayor and deputy.
 I freely admit that I was piqued, as I had topped the polls.
 However, work continued, albeit with myself seemingly in the firing line on many occasions.
 A few months later, kerbside recycling was dumped.
 I also had the traumatic experience of being ordered into the office of a senior councillor and being verbally savaged for failing to support the mayor at the day's strategy meeting.
 Some days later, I heard via a reliable source, that 'The Bus' was going to be dumped at the forthcoming Estimates meeting.
 I had three days to prepare verified figures, showing the cost to ratepayers, of various public services subsidised by Council.
 At $1.83, 'The Bus' subsidy was the lowest on the list.
 Without comment, I presented copies of my notes to all present at the meeting.
 'The Bus' was saved.
 The next day I resigned.